xenix13/Downloadmanager/README.md

    * The script defines its version at the top:

      ```bat
-     set "version=1.0.0"
+     set "localversion=25.10.0"
      ```
-   * On launch, it downloads the latest version of itself from GitHub to a temporary file.
+   * On launch, it downloads the latest version of itself and "Version.txt" from GitHub to a temporary file.
-   * It extracts the `version` variable from the downloaded file.
+   * It extracts the `remoteVersion` variable from the downloaded file.
    * If `remoteVersion` ≠ `localVersion`, the script updates itself and restarts.

 2. **App Menu**